‘The Bachelor’ 2017 Finale Spoilers: Nick Viall May Leave His Pick For Runner-Up

 Another report cited a source who claimed that Nick made the wrong decision on The Bachelor 2017 finale and realized he was really in love with the other woman.

 “Nick knows he made a huge mistake proposing to the winner and is panicking.
-The runner-up is the woman he truly loves,” an insider reportedly told In Touch,.
+The runner-up is the woman he truly loves,” an insider reportedly told In Touch.

 There may have already been some hints of this tension with Vanessa on her hometown date.
 Nick had some awkward moments with Vanessa’s family that called into question the long-term viability of their relationship.
 For one, Nick and Vanessa were taken aback by a question of where they would live after getting engaged, making it clear that the topic hadn’t come up yet.